Supraśl

+It is situated on the Supraśl River, about 15 km northeast of Białystok.
+Its population is 4,526 (2004).

 History

 The settlement was founded in the 16th century.
 After the Third Partition of Poland in 1795, it was annexed by Prussia.
 In 1807 it passed to the Russian Partition of Poland.
-In 1823, a 10th-century manuscript, the oldest Slavic literary work in Poland, named the Codex of Supraśl was discovered in the Supraśl Monastery by Michał Bobrowski.
+In 1823, a 10th-century manuscript, the oldest Slavic literary work in Poland, named the Codex Suprasliensis, was discovered in the Supraśl Monastery by Michał Bobrowski.

 After 1831, the textile industry developed.
 In 1834 manufacturer Wilhelm Fryderyk Zachert came from Zgierz to Supraśl and significantly contributed to the development of the village into a town.
 Until the mid-19th century, it was the largest center of the textile industry in the region, before it was surpassed by nearby Białystok.
 In the 19th century, mostly Catholics lived there, but also Protestants, Orthodox and Jews.
 During World War I from 1915 to 1919 it was occupied by the Germans.
 After 1919, in independent Poland.
 During World War II it was occupied by the Soviets from 1939 to 1941 and by the Germans from 1941 to 1944.
 The Soviets destroyed part of the monastery's interior, and the Germans destroyed most of the industrial plants.

+From 1944 to 1998, it was administratively located in the Białystok Voivodeship.

 In 2001 Supraśl was recognized as a spa town.